Maximinodotpy/articles/046 - Analog Clock with JavaScript/_blog/article.md

 const hourHand = addHand({ color: 'hsl(0, 0%, 90%)', width: 15, x: 0, height: 2 })
 ```

-Lastly we create a function called render which will check the time and adjust the hands appropriately.
+Lastly, we create a function called render, which will check the time and adjust the hands appropriately.
 We use the `requestAnimationFrame` function for rerendering the clock automatically but also for [Performance](https://maximmaeder.com/animations-with-javascript/#why-do-we-use-requestanimationframe).

 ```js
 render()